IT Audit of Business Processes. Better Prevent Than Cure

-- based on the documents and data received, we build the diagrams to see whether there is any certain system employed, or the process runs in a random way;
+- based on the documents and data received, we build the diagrams to see whether the process runs systematic or randomly;

-- we analyze to what extent the processes depend on people who perform them: whether experience and knowledge are transferred (for example, in case an employee resigns/is fired: whether the information is transferred, to whom and in what form);
+- we analyze to what extent the processes depend on performers: whether any experience and knowledge transfer is practiced (for example, in case an employee resigns/is fired: whether the information is transferred, to whom and in what form);

-- we define poorly organized processes, which involve too much time and more people than actually required;
+- we detect poorly organized processes, which involve too much time and more people than actually required;

 - we analyze the processes and determine the bottlenecks.

-- we suggest variants aimed to unblock the bottlenecks (optimize and automate the processes)
+- As a result of internal information technology audit we suggest variants aimed to unblock the bottlenecks (optimize and automate the processes).

-- having defined the bottlenecks, we think over the possible variants to eliminate them due to automation or due to changing management approach;
+- having found out the bottlenecks, we think over the possible variants to eliminate them due to automation or due to changing management approach;

 - we set priorities: which processes are to be handled with special care now, and which ones shall be taken into account for the future;

-- we prepare a detailed report of the business process audit on the results received specifying the suggested variants for optimization and automation.
+- we prepare a detailed report on the findings of the business process IT audit specifying the suggested optimization and automation options.